Credit Scores

-Before lenders make the decision to give you a loan, they have to know if you're willing and able to repay that mortgage loan.
-To assess your ability to pay back the loan, lenders assess your debt-to-income ratio.
-In order to assess your willingness to pay back the loan, they consult your credit score.
+Before lenders make the decision to lend you money, they want to know that you're willing and able to pay back that loan.
+To understand your ability to pay back the loan, they look at your income and debt ratio.
+To calculate your willingness to pay back the loan, they look at your credit score.

-Your credit score is a direct result of your repayment history.
+Credit scores only assess the information in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to take into account solely what was relevant to a borrower's likelihood to pay back a loan.
+These scores were invented specifically for this reason.
+Credit scoring was envisioned as a way to take into account solely that which was relevant to a borrower's willingness to pay back the lender.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score results from positive and negative items in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score reflects the good and the bad of your credit report.
+Late payments will lower your credit score, but consistently making future payments on time will raise your score.

-Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to assign a score.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to assign a score.
 Some people don't have a long enough credit history to get a credit score.
-They may need to spend a little time building up a credit history before they apply for a loan.
+They may need to build up credit history before they apply for a loan.

 Basic Pre-Approval